The m7 Chord, 2nd and 3rd Inversion Arpeggio Fingerings.

 You can learn about the m7 chord here:

-These blogs also shows you how to practice arpeggios we’ll be covering in today’s blog.
+These blogs also show you how to practice the arpeggios we’ll be covering in today’s blog.

 Today we’re covering the Am7 arpeggio starting from the 5th and from the b7th of the chord.

 This is also called 2nd inversion (from the 5th) and 3rd inversion (from the b7th)

 Here’s how you play the 2nd inversion Am7 arpeggio.